Chipped Tooth in Oak Park, IL

 - Finally, contact Town & Country Dental.
 As an emergency dentist, we will be available to treat your injury and advise on how to proceed with treatment.

-Types of cracked teeth:
+Types of chipped teeth:

 - Loose or moved teeth – This is the most severe type of fracture, and it occurs where the tooth sits inside the jaw bone.
 A dentist will be able to diagnose this accurately with an x-ray and is more common among severe trauma.